-• More details are given in the confidential Security Target [8].
+• More information is given in the confidential security target [8].

 7.1.3 Memory access control

 Usage of multiple applications in one Smartcard often requires code and data separation in order to prevent that one application can access code and/or data of another application.
 For this reason the TOE provides Area based Memory Access Control.
 The underlying memory management unit (MMU) is documented in section 4 in the hardware reference manual HRM [1].